 On the northern side is the Buddhist pagoda of Non Nuoc proper, instigated during the Buddhist revival period of the Tran Dynasty.
 Like much of Vietnam, the Pagoda has seen depredation from both internal and external warfare and the extreme climate events that affect the region since antiquity.
 But like much of Vietnam, it has been rebuilt, destroyed and rebuilt again, several times.
 Today it remains as a symbol the indomitable human spirit and power of belief.

 Note: perhaps here is a good place to mention the difference between a temple and a pagoda.
 A temple is generally a place of worship, usually for specific revered ancestors and is often (not always!)
 Confucian in spirit.
-A Pagoda is a structure also meant for worship but for the more generalised “god”, generally Buddhism.
-There are crossovers (arhats in a Buddhist pagoda are representations of famous students, monks and heroes of Buddhism) and it can be confusing but for a lay person, a Pagoda is generally Buddhist in nature while a temple is usually for Confuscian worship of a revered ancestor.
+A Pagoda is a structure also meant for worship but for the more generalised “god”, generally Buddha.
+There are crossovers (arhats in a Buddhist pagoda are representations of famous students, monks and heroes of Buddhism).
+It can be confusing but for a lay person, a Pagoda is generally Buddhist in nature while a temple is usually for Confucian worship.

-The original structure was reputably built entirely out of stone by the early Ly Dynasty (1009 – 1225).
-Strongly Buddhist, the Dinh-Ly Dynasties are generally considered the ancient founders of modern Vietnam.
-Moving the seat of Government to Thang Long (Hanoi) to allow greater expansion of the nascent state, the original capital of Hua Lua (Ninh Binh) fell into disrepair until the rise of the Tran Dynasty (1225–1400).
+Reputable sources say that the early Ly Dynasty (1009–1225) built the original structure entirely out of stone.
+The Dinh and Ly Dynasties embraced Buddhism strongly and historians generally consider them the ancient founders of modern Vietnam.
+Moving the seat of Government to Thang Long (Hanoi) to allow greater expansion of the nascent state, the original capital of Hoa Lu (Ninh Binh) fell into disrepair until the rise of the Tran Dynasty (1225–1400).

 Travel Tips

 The current pagoda’s latest major reconstruction was in 2006 and the expansion is ongoing.
-A national monument for some time now, Non Nuoc Pagoda and its various siblings are a well-known and loved part of Ninh Binh’s historical heritage.
-As mentioned previously, many of the marble statues are recent in nature and more are being added as time goes on.
-The shade house on top of Du Luc mountain has been rebuilt and is a famed spot for romantic retreats.
+A national monument, Non Nuoc Pagoda and its various siblings are a well-known and loved part of Ninh Binh’s historical heritage.
+As mentioned earlier, artisans have recently added many marble statues, and they continue to add more over time.
+Workers have also rebuilt the shade house atop Du Luc Mountain, making it a popular spot for romantic retreats.

 The most noise you will hear is from the large container and silt barges that ply the Day River and the tinkling of chimes hung on trees.
 Entrance if free although there is a donation box if you want to show your appreciation and support for such a gracious endeavor.
 Parking is available on the street outside and generally is quite safe but don’t tempt people by leaving valuables unsecured.
-Photography is fine but it is definelty not a place for raucous or loud behaviour and appropriate dress should be worn at all times.
+Visitors may take photographs, but they must avoid rowdy or loud behavior and wear appropriate dress at all times.